Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 What About Bubble Exits at Night?

 A bubble exit can work at night, but you’ll need intentional lighting.
 Your photographer may use backlighting or flash to make the bubbles visible in the dark.
 Without light, the bubbles disappear on camera.
-If you want that dreamy glow, talk with your photographer about setting up the shot in advance.
+If you want that dreamy glow at night, talk with your photographer about setting up the shot in advance.
+It’s doable, but it requires planning.

 At their wedding, we timed the bubble exit just before their golden hour portraits.
-Everyone was energized, the light was soft, and the couple got the best of both worlds: real participation and beautiful light.
+Everyone was energized, the light was soft and warm, and the couple got the best of both worlds: real participation and beautiful light.
 It flowed right into portraits without any stress or delays.
+Their guests still talk about how fun it was, and the photos are some of my favorites—not forced, just joyful.

 FAQ